PostgresGUI/website/notes/app-store-marketing.md

 ## Description

-PostgresMac is a lightweight PostgreSQL client built specifically for macOS.
+PostgresGUI is a lightweight PostgreSQL client built specifically for macOS.
 Designed for users learning PostgreSQL and developers who need quick database access, it provides essential database management capabilities in a clean, native macOS interface.

 **Connection Management**